nexopos/core/README.md

 // ...
 ```

-Note that if you use "using", then any load of web.php file or api.php file set as parameter of withRouting, will be ignored.
-That's the reason why we've imported the api.php and web.php file within the anonymous function.
+Note that if you use "using", then any load of the web.php file or api.php file set as a parameter of withRouting, will be ignored.
+That's the reason why we've imported the api.php and web.php files within the anonymous function.

 ## Socket Support